Explore The Villa

 Presiding over the gardens at the centre of the villa compound the open-sided living pavilion with its lofty two-tier roof, coconut wood pillars and cool cream terrazzo floors, makes an ideal base for entertaining and relaxing.
 A large Buddha statue flanked by vases of tropical flowers casts its eye over the white-cushioned lounge where guests can lie back, cooled by ceiling fans, and take in the natural setting or admire the owner’s collection of antiques.

-To one side of the living pavilion is a cosy air-conditioned study, featuring a large flat-screen satellite TV and DVD player.
+To one side of the living pavilion is a cosy air-conditioned study that can be converted as another bedroom when required (charges apply).
+It features a large flat-screen satellite TV and DVD player.
 A wall of bookshelves holds a good selection of books, games and puzzles as well as an extensive CD and DVD collection.
 In front of the study a fish pond is fed by water from decorative stone spouts carved in the image of the barong – a lion-like mythical Balinese character.

 Stepping stones cross the fish pond to a handsome dining pavilion where a gleaming teak table seats up to eight guests.
 Although the dining pavilion offers the option of air-conditioning, three walls of floor-to-ceiling windows can be flung open to appreciate the songs of the river and the birdlife, the fragrances of the garden and views over the villa’s temple towards the pool.
 A notable feature here is the antique wooden panelling that separates the dining room from the adjacent kitchen with its marble breakfast bar and bar stools.